Tarun-space-S/System_performance_tracker/README.md

 create table users(uname varchar(20),pass varchar(20));
 ```

+**Keep all the provided files in the same folder .**

 ## Running
 Recommended to use VS Code .
 Execute the file LOGIN_PAGE.py.
 This pops up the login page.
+Keep all the assest file in the same folder.

 ***connect to database by clicking connect.***